Harshit472/Diabeties-Predictor/README.md

-In this project we worked on developing an end to end machine learning project using linear regression, We did extensive data visualization, we performed data feature engineering, we also selected features based on the correlation of the features.
+In this project we worked on developing a Machine Learning model to predict diabetes based on different parameters  using linear regression, We did extensive data visualization, we performed data feature engineering, we also selected features based on the correlation of the features.